Yuhani20/2D/README.md

 serious

-with all variables are going to be transformed into float.
+with all variables transformed into float.